aaron-grau/curic/full-stack-project/proposal/full-stack-project-proposal.md

 	- `--database=postgresql`
 0. `git init` a repository for your project.
 0. The rails skeleton includes a .gitignore file.
 In addition to what is already there, add the following:
 	```
+	// .gitignore

+	// ... a bunch of preloaded ignores

+	// To add:
 	node_modules/
 	bundle.js
 	bundle.js.map